The signatures of the new particles $h_2$ and $Z_{\mu\tau}$ at e-p colliders in the $U(1)_{L_\mu-L_\tau}$ model: 2 . The Basic Features of the Model

 Rotating the basis states $H$ and $H_{\mu\tau}$ by a suitable angle $\alpha$, we can make the above mass matrix diagonal.
 The new basis states ($h_{1}$ and $h_{2}$), now representing two physical states, are the linear combinations of $H$ and $H_{\mu\tau}$ with the mixing angle $\alpha$ between $H$ and $H_{\mu\tau}$, which can be expressed as

-When $\alpha\ll1$, $h_{1}$ can be identified as the SM-like Higgs boson which has already been discovered by the CMS~\cite{higgs1} and ATLAS~\cite{Chatrchyan:2012xdj} collaborations in 2012. $h_{2}$ is playing the role of a new scalar particle.
+When $\alpha\ll1$, $h_{1}$ can be identified as the SM-like Higgs boson which has already been discovered by the CMS~\cite{higgs1} and ATLAS~\cite{Chatrchyan:2012xdj} collaborations in 2012. $h_{2}$ is a new scalar particle.
 The masses of these two physical scalars $h_{1}$ and $h_{2}$ are given by

 In this paper, we will assume that the values of $M_{h_{1}}$ and $v$ are fixed at 125 GeV and 246 GeV, respectively.